yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>The most tranformative part of my studies was with <a href="http://theyogainstitute.org/">the Yoga Institute Santacruz</a> in Mumbai, India.
-It's a modest, traditionally organised school with ashram founded in 1918 by Shri Yogendra, disciple of Paramahamsa Madhavdasji and since then run by Yogendra family, in spirit of Bhagavad Gita.
+It's a modest, traditionally organised school with ashram founded in 1918 by Shri Yogendra, disciple of Paramahamsa Madhavdasji and since then run by Yogendra family in spirit of Bhagavad Gita.
 I found it beautiful that they see yoga as a way of life, deeply rooted in non-violence and reverence for all life, selfless work, discipline and constant self-study.</p>

 <p>Although a good part of the Institute's work is what we in the West would call yoga therapy, they never use this very expression, but simply say that they teach yoga to everyone.
-Yoga is not a pill - my teacher Hasaji would say.
+Yoga is not a pill - my teacher Hansaji would say.
 Healing that comes as a result of the practice is just a by-product of living in harmony with yourself and the world.</p>

 <p>During the time I spent living at the Institute's ashram we had a chance to work in health camps dedicated to people with diabetes, hypertension, cardiac disease, asthma, arthritis, women during pregnancy and in postnatal period and children with special needs.
 Yoga doesn't treat an illness but the man as whole, making you live a happier, more balanced and more fulfilled life in spite of the illness. </p>